audeering/audformat/docs/combine-tables.rst

-If you want to keep this information, you can use :meth:`audformat.Table.update`, which also works across database, as we will to demonstrate with the following example.
+If you want to keep this information, you can use :meth:`audformat.Table.update`, which also works across database, as we will demonstrate with the following example.

 First we create a second database and add a gender scheme: